mariusndini/realtimetrades/README.md

-# Real Time Trades (Bitcoin - USD pair)
+# Data Stream (Bitcoin - USD pair)
-This demo collects real time Bitcoin-USD pair trades from Binance API (https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md#trade-streams).
-The stream is publically available to anyone interested through a HTTP web-socket.
+This demo collects Bitcoin-USD pair trades from Binance API as they occur in real time(https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md#trade-streams).
+The stream is publically available to anyone interested through a HTTP web-socket & documentation provided.

 This demo consists of the following pieces